Cristian Gonzáles: PSS Sleman

 In 2018, Gonzales signed a one-year contract with Indonesian Liga 2 club PSS Sleman.
 On 4 December 2018 PSS won the 2018 Liga 2 Final and promoted to Liga 1, after defeated Semen Padang 2–0 at the Pakansari Stadium, Cibinong.
 He made 19 league appearances and scored 15 goals for PSS Sleman.

 PSIM Yogyakarta

 He was signed for PSIM Yogyakarta to play in Liga 2 in the 2019 season.
 He made 17 league appearances and scored 9 goals for PSIM Yogyakarta.

 RANS Cilegon

 In 2021, Gonzáles signed a contract with Indonesian Liga 2 club RANS Cilegon.
 He made his league debut on 5 October against Persekat Tegal.
 Gonzáles scored his first goal for RANS Cilegon against Badak Lampung in the 18th minute at the Gelora Bung Karno Madya Stadium, Jakarta.

 Second spell with PSIM Yogyakarta

-He was loaned from RANS to PSIM for 2022/23 Liga 2 season, which would be his last season in his professional career.
+He was loaned from RANS Cilegon to PSIM Yogyakarta for 2022–23 Liga 2 season, which would be his last season in his professional career.